linuxserver/docker-documentation/docs/selkies/user-guide/configuration.md

 | `SELKIES_WEBCAM_ENABLED` | `true` | `false` | Turned on when the virtual webcam device can be created, `NO_WEBCAM` prevents it |
 | `CUSTOM_WS_PORT` | `8082` | `8080` | Port the Selkies server listens on behind Nginx |

-`HARDEN_DESKTOP=true` also sets `SELKIES_FILE_TRANSFERS` to empty and hides the files and apps sidebar sections unless you set those variables yourself.
+`HARDEN_DESKTOP=true` also sets `SELKIES_FILE_TRANSFERS` to empty, turns `SELKIES_PRINTING_ENABLED` off, and hides the files and apps sidebar sections unless you set those variables yourself.
 Anything you pass explicitly always wins over these defaults.

 ## Selkies application settings